ShadowOfNight/The-Legend-of-Mata-Nui-Retold/README.md

 Changelog
 --------------
+v0.00.100
+- Cleaned up lev0.blk so it has only the textures it needs.
+- Fixed material.slb in lev0.blk from causing front end bcl from using incorrect footstep sounds.
+Also stripped slb of unneeded materials.
+- Removed unneeded texture references from textures.slb in lev0.blk.
+- Ported jamesster's fixes for the various issues with frnt.blk models.

 v0.00.004
 - Added areas ILLU and GLY2 to levels\lev5 and added entries to debug warp list for Lewa.
 - Removed blank debug menu entries under Abilities menu.